Skip to main content

 Open the Slack integration in Layer

-In Layer, go to Integrations, find Slack, and click Connect.
+In Layer, go to Integrations, find Slack, and click Sign in with Slack.

 2